Gabriel-Sagan/RTMP/README.md

 0.4 utilizes external instrumental plugins using LoopMIDI (Windows)

 The user can configure the code by utilizing the comments in rtmp0.4.py to use the included default midi sounds if not using LoopMIDI and external plugins.

+## Run the app:

+Configure instrument sound, run rtmp0.4.py, and input requested information.

+When prompted to input trichord Forte numbers, refer to: https://en.wikipedia.org/wiki/List_of_set_classes

+Use i for inversions instead of A and B. (e.g. 3-2A and 3-2B become 3-2 and 3-2i)